jakaskerjanc/extreme-weather-event-notifier/README.md

 ### Deployment CI

-This uses DigitalOcean's `digitalocean/action-doctl` action to install `doctl` CLI that allows us to login and interact with the DigitalOcean platform.
+This uses DigitalOcean's `digitalocean/action-doctl` action to install the `doctl` CLI, which allows us to log in and interact with the DigitalOcean platform.

-For each service, the pipeline then build the Docker image, tags it with the current commit SHA, and pushes it to the DigitalOcean Container Registry.
+For each service, the pipeline then builds the Docker image, tags it with the current commit SHA, and pushes it to the DigitalOcean Container Registry.
 It then edits the deployment configuration file to use the new image tag and applies the changes to the Kubernetes cluster.
-This ensures that the Kubernetes pull the latest image from the registry.
+This ensures that the Kubernetes cluster pulls the latest image from the registry.

 It then applies the Ingress and Certificate configuration files to the cluster, ensuring that the services are accessible via the domain.

-Last step is to verify the deployment status.
+The last step is to verify the deployment status.

-DigitalOcean access token and Firebase credentials, used when building Notification service image, are stored in the GitHub repository secrets section and not exposed in the repository or pipeline configuration files.
+The DigitalOcean access token and Firebase credentials, used when building the Notification service image, are stored in the GitHub repository secrets section and are not exposed in the repository or pipeline configuration files.

 ### Testing

 The project has four test suites, one for each service.
 The tests are run in the CI pipeline.
-The tests are automaticaly run when a pull request is created and when the code is merged to the `main` branch.
+The tests are automatically run when a pull request is created and when the code is merged to the `main` branch.
 Passing tests are required for merging.
 When pushing to a development branch, the tests for each service will only run if the respective service has been modified.

 ## Web Microservice